 The Recipe: Pasta With Tomato Cream Sauce

 Why We Love It: Love macaroni and cheese and traditional, tomato-based pasta?
-This pasta with tomato cream sauce recipe from The Modern Proper combines the best of the two.
+This pasta with tomato cream sauce from The Modern Proper combines the best of both.
 Another plus?
 It’s ready in less than 30 minutes.

 Roasted Cauliflower Salad With Curry Yogurt Sauce

-Why We Love It: A fresh spin on the traditional veggie side, this roasted cauliflower salad with curry yogurt sauce will first delight your eyes before shocking your tastebuds—in a good way.
-The recipe from Joyful Healthy Eats takes roasted cauliflower and tosses it with dry cranberries and pepitas.
+Why We Love It: A fresh spin on the traditional veggie side, this roasted cauliflower salad with curry yogurt sauce is as much a feast for the eyes as it is for your tastebuds.
+The recipe from Joyful Healthy Eats takes roasted cauliflower and tosses it with dry cranberries and pepitas, which add a much-welcomed kick.

-Pro Tip: Add and toss the curry sauce in slowly, Joyful Healthy Eats recommends; you may not need the entire portion.
+Add and toss the curry sauce in slowly; depending on your spice preferences, you may not need the entire portion.

 Butternut Squash and Sun-Dried Tomato White Lasagna

-Why We Love It: A simple, but flavorful dinner recipe, this basil tahini pasta from The First Mess will not only help you use up your tomatoes, it’ll become a fall staple.
-A tangy basil cream combined with meaty mushrooms and umami-seasoned burst tomatoes will help your tastebuds transition to fall.
+Why We Love It: A simple, but flavorful dinner recipe, this bruschetta pasta from Bowl of Delicious will not only help you use up your tomatoes, it’ll become a fall staple.
+It combines classic Italian favorites like olive oil, tomatoes, parmesan, and, of course, pasta.
+The best part?
+You can serve it hot or cold.

 Pudina Aloo (Potato Mint Curry)